 History of The Game Catalog

-Bill Alexander was the original AGCA Archivist and editor of the Game Catalog, publishing the first edition in 1989 with around 400 games.
-Anne Williams became the AGCA Archivist in the 1990s and compiled the 5th through 7th editions, all published in 1997, raising the game count to 7400.
-The original scope of The Game Catalog focused on United States games published through 1950, though it has since moved way beyond that.
+Anne Williams became the AGCA Archivist in the 1990s and compiled the 5th through 7th editions, all published in 1997, raising the game count in the Game Catalog to 7400.
+The 7th edition was published in November 1997.

-On a separate front, the 9th printed edition of the Game Catalog was produced in 2016 by AGPI members Sy Epstein and Charlie Gross, including American games before 1951, with added and revised content based on the original printed 8th edition.
-They also produced the 10th edition in July 2018, extending the scope to include American games through 1960.
-More than 11,900 games from 2600 manufacturers were listed the 10th printed edition, compared to the 9000 games in the 9th printed edition.
+Sy Epstein and Charlie Gross also produced the 10th printed edition of the Game Catalog in July 2018, extending the scope to include American games through 1960.
+More than 11,900 games from 2600 manufacturers were listed the 10th printed edition,.
 1400+ games were added from 1951 through 1960, and an additional 1400+ games were added from 1800 through 1950 in the 10th edition.

 Subsequently, Charlie Gross produced an 11th edition of the Game Catalog document, extending the coverage of earlier editions to include games produced through 1960 and in countries around the world using the Latin alphabet.
-An estimated 13,500 U.S. games were listed in the 11th edition from approximatetely 2750 manufacturers along with approximately 11,000 non-U.S. games from 45 countries.
+A PDF of the 11th edition is available online.
+An estimated 13,500 U.S. games were listed in the 11th edition from approximately 2750 manufacturers along with approximately 11,000 non-U.S. games from 45 countries.
 Given the numerous pages and game entries included in the GC11 document, it was not printed but instead was posted to the AGPI website in 2024.

 Scope of The Game Catalog